Category: Immigration Evaluations

 Hardship Waiver Psychological Evaluation

-A psychological evaluation for a hardship waiver (I-601 or I-601A) is a formal mental health assessment used to support immigration petitions where a U.S. citizen or lawful permanent resident would suffer extreme hardship if their relative is denied entry or removed from the U.S.
+A psychological evaluation for a hardship waiver, including an I-601 or I-601A waiver, is a formal mental health assessment used to support immigration petitions where a U.S. citizen or lawful permanent resident may suffer extreme hardship if their relative is denied entry, required to leave the United States, or unable to remain with the family.

 • Clinical interview with the qualifying relative